Alternative Opiate Treatment Program - Jacksonville Texas

 Alternative Opiate Treatment Program - Jacksonville, TX

-Alternative Opiate Treatment Program is treatment center located at 1401 East Rusk Street in the 75766 zip code in Jacksonville, TX that offers medication-assisted substance use treatment.
-Alternative Opiate Treatment Program provides buprenorphine maintenance and methadone maintenance to young adults and adults.
-Some of the treatment approaches used by Alternative Opiate Treatment Program consist of 12-step facilitation, substance use counseling and relapse prevention.
+Alternative Opiate Treatment Program is treatment center located at 1401 East Rusk Street in the 75766 zip code in Jacksonville, TX that offers medication-assisted treatment for addiction.
+Alternative Opiate Treatment Program provides buprenorphine maintenance and methadone maintenance to adults and young adults.
+Some of the treatment approaches used by Alternative Opiate Treatment Program consist of relapse prevention, substance use counseling and 12-step facilitation.

 Address: 1401 East Rusk Street, Jacksonville, TX 75766